boisgera/leap/Don't panic!.md

 but you have to deal with the case where there is no value, even if you know that it's impossible.
 Two methods can help you in this case:

-  - `Option.get!` which extracts the value from an option and panicks if the option is none.
+  - `Option.get!` which extracts the value from an option and panics if the option is none.

   - `Option.get` which asks for an option **and a proof that this option